Cooking up financial success with chef Marcus Samuelsson

-NEW YORK As success stories go, chef Marcus Samuelsson’s is as geographically varied and fascinating as they come.
+NEW YORK (Reuters) - As success stories go, chef Marcus Samuelsson’s is as geographically varied and fascinating as they come.

 Born in Ethiopia and separated from his family a few years later during the Ethiopian civil war, Samuelsson was then adopted and raised by a Swedish couple, who taught him his earliest lessons about money and work ethic.